r9e3valiant/pd2-ctbypass/README.md

 How does it work?
 This mod changes your gear in the lobby - it will be default.
 In the game you will have YOUR SELECTED gear.

+Installation
+Extract the contents of the archive to the mods folder